TrailGenic System Integration

 • Consistent terrain and training conditions

-The goal is not to generalize across populations, but to identify whether a repeatable deviation from baseline physiology exists.
+The goal is not to generalize across populations, but to determine whether a repeatable deviation from baseline physiological behavior exists under real-world load conditions.

 Population Baseline

-Population benchmarks were derived from aggregated endurance data, including:
+Population benchmarks were derived from aggregated endurance data:

 • Average heart rate (high load): 140–160 bpm